tstojan/FilteringUndesirableNetFlows/README.md

 The code contains implementations of approximation algorithms and heuristics for filtering undesirable network flows.
-For graphs representation, [NetworkX](https://networkx.github.io/) python library has been used.
+It also contains evaluation and scripts used for the plots.
+For graph representations, [NetworkX](https://networkx.github.io/) python library has been used.

 **Abstract.**